Looking into the face of your newborn is one of the most mesmerizing experiences a parent can have, even when it’s number two, three or four.

 In their book Raising Resilient Children, Robert Brooks and Sam Goldstein tell us that it is important for kids to view themselves differently from children who are not successful in meeting challenges and pressures, being able to translate this view into action by being hopeful and possessing a sense of high self-worth.

-My hope is I handled our daughter’s experience in a way that left the message that even though young she was a very capable young person, thus contributing to her sense of high self-worth.
+My hope is I handled our daughter’s experience in a way that left the message that even though she was young, she was a very capable young person, thus contributing to her sense of high self-worth.

 Against all odds